tedconroy/al-folio/_pages/research.md

 ---
 layout: page
-title: projects
+title: research
-permalink: /projects/
+permalink: /research/
-description: A growing collection of your cool projects.
+description: A growing collection of research.
 ---

 {% for project in site.projects %}